 Benjamin Adair Murphy’s songs cover many styles, but they always come back to the blues.

-His last album 'Let’s Make a King' was called “one of the most compelling albums of 2020” by the Folk Connection, and named one of the best albums of 2020 by multiple publications.
+His last album 'Let’s Make a King' was called “one of the most compelling albums of 2020” by the Cluck Old Hen, and named one of the best albums of 2020 by multiple publications.
 The Talk Tonight Blog in the UK has described Benjamin as "...possibly one of the best underground voices I’ve heard it a very long time.”

 His early love for Mississippi John Hurt, Lead Belly, and Blind Willie Johnson influenced Benjamin to create stripped-down, unpolished, acoustic country blues songs.
 His admiration for Leonard Cohen, Ira Gershwin, Bertolt Brecht, Hank Williams, Tom Waits, and Bob Dylan taught him the power of storytelling through songs.